Liam-JB-Hill/Quarto_website_template/README.md

 - [ ] 2.
 Click the little gear button near "About" on the top right side of the home page of the repo and check the "Use your Github Pages website" box under "Website".
 Click "Save changes".
 Test the link and you should see a web site with a stick figure on it.
 It may take a few minutes to build so if it's not working do a few more steps and then come back to check.

-### Copy the repo link (GitHub)
+### Clone the repo (Github Desktop)

 - [ ] 1.
-Click the green Code button, choose "HTTPS" and copy the link below.
-It should have the format: `https://github.com/[USERNAME]/[REPO NAME].git`
+Open Github Desktop, select File > Clone Repo, select the repo you want to clone from your Github and the location you want to save it to.

-### Clone the repo (RStudio)
+### Open cloned repo in RStudio

 - [ ] 1.
-Clone your new repo with *File, New Project..., Version Control, Git* in RStudio.
-You will need to paste the link from the previous step in the Repository URL box.
-If it's not automatically populated, enter the repo name in the "Project directory name:" box.
-Choose the location of the project
+Go to File > Open Project and find the Cloned Repo in your filespace.

 ### Edit `_quarto.yml` (RStudio)